Settings

 You can easily have your own domain connected to it and GitHub will provide an SSL certificate.

-• cxr a year ago
+• cxr 2 years ago

 If you don't want to maintain infrastructure, don't adopt the kinds of software stacks created by the kinds of people who have only ever shown a giddiness for producing devops shovelware that assumes/requires maintenance.